-The information and data contained in this Sustainability Report refer to the activities undertaken during 2023 and precisely from 1 January 2023 to 31 December 2023, unless otherwise indicated and specifically justified.
+The information and data contained in this Sustainability Report refer to the activities undertaken during 2024 and precisely from 1 January 2024 to 31 December 2024, unless otherwise indicated and specifically justified.

 The quantitative data given in the Sustainability Report consider, where possible, a three-year time frame in order to allow their progress to be assessed over time.
-The economic and financial values are taken from the consolidated group financial statements and the financial statements of the individual companies belonging to the Group and subject to audits according to a defined audit plan.
-The data relating to 2022 and 2021, where present, are given for comparative purposes only.
+The economic and financial values are taken from the consolidated group financial statements and the financial statements of the individual companies belonging to the group.
+The economic and financial statements were subjected to auditing in accordance with the define audit plan.
+The data relating to 2023 and 2022, where present, are given for comparative purposes only.